Titans (2018 TV series): Development

 A potential live-action Titans project for cable channel TNT was announced in September 2014.
 By December, a pilot written by Akiva Goldsman and Marc Haimes was ordered that would feature Dick Grayson emerging from Batman's shadow to become Nightwing, the leader of a band of heroes including Starfire, Raven, Hawk and Dove, and Oracle.
 The pilot was set with filming to occur in Toronto in mid-2015.
 In May 2015, TNT president Kevin Reilly said that they hoped to have the casting locked down by the start of filming and that the show would be "very true" to the comics and "groundbreaking".
 The series, called Titans and then Blackbirds, was first set to begin shooting in Toronto in mid-2015.
 Production was then postponed to October.
 In January 2016, TNT was no longer moving forward with the project.
 Geoff Johns later commented that he and DC knew about TNT nixing Titans for months.
 Johns, who had spent seven years developing the material with Goldsman, said in October 2018 that the project depended on securing the rights to Dick Grayson.
 He said: "You couldn't do Titans without Robin ...
 So there was a lot of behind-the-scenes work that went into that".
 Previous Titans projects had been hampered by the rights to Batman being locked up.

 In April 2017, Warner Bros. announced the series Titans to debut in 2018 on DC Comics' own direct-to-consumer digital service.
 The series was developed by Goldsman, Johns, Greg Berlanti and Sarah Schechter, with Goldsman, Johns and Berlanti writing the pilot episode.
 Showrunner duties were given to Greg Walker.
 All are also executive producers of the series for Weed Road Pictures and Berlanti Productions in association with Warner Bros Television.
 Though twelve episodes were initially announced, the eleventh episode was billed as the first-season finale in December 2018.

 Ahead of the series' premiere at New York Comic Con in October 2018, Titans was renewed for a second season and the elements of the twelfth episode of the first season were moved to the second season's premiere.
 The 13-episode second season premiered on September 6, 2019.
 Production of season 2 was temporarily put on hold in July 2019 due to the accidental death of special effects coordinator Warren Appleby; the season 2 premiere is dedicated in his memory.

 The third season was scheduled to premiere in the fourth quarter of 2020, but was delayed amid the COVID-19 pandemic.
 For the third season, the series moved to HBO Max.
-The third season takes place in Gotham City and features the appearances of Red Hood, Jonathan Crane, and Barbara Gordon.
+The third season takes place in Gotham City and features the appearances of Barbara Gordon, Red Hood, and Jonathan Crane.

 The fourth and final season premiered on November 3, 2022, and ended on May 11, 2023.